Research Project Descriptions

 Project Goals:

-The goal of this research is to incorporate an integrated drug-delivery system, including microchannels, flowmeters, and microvalves, into an active chronic probe.
-The recording sites of the probe will make it possible to acquire high-density images of electrical activity in the brain.
-The drug-delivery system will manipulate these images by delivering pharmaceuticals to the target volume of tissue.
-The desired chemicals will be directed to the proper sites under the control of microvalves to allow multisite multichemical injection while minimizing the fluidic lead count.
-The overall structure will be compatible with on-chip circuitry to actuate the valves, control drug delivery, and provide feedback to the system on the basis of the recorded action potentials.
+The goal of this research is to incorporate an integrated drug delivery system, including microchannels, flowmeters, microvalves and micropumps, into an active chronic probe.
+The 3-D recording sites of the probe will make it possible to acquire 3-D images of electrical activity in the brain.
+The drug delivery system will manipulate these images by delivering pharmaceuticals to the target volume of tissue.
+The desired chemicals will be directed to the proper sites under the control of microvalves to allow multi-site, multi-chemical injection while minimizing the fluidic lead count.
+Finally, on-chip circuitry will be used to actuate the valves, control the drug delivery, and provide feedback to the system on the basis of the recorded action potentials.

 Graduate Students: Gayatri E. Perlin (EECS)